DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

 \subsection{Multi-Source Feature Generation}

-To identify effective features in a task-specific context, we propose a multi-source feature generation mechanism that further broadens the feature space using mathematical operators.
+To identify effective features in a task-specific context, we propose a multi-source feature generation mechanism.
 As illustrated in Figure~\ref{fig:multisource}, the initialization stage requires minimal user effort.
 Users only need to provide the following basic information in the prompt, which is typically already available for the given task:

-\begin{itemize} \item Task Description: Specifies the objective of the machine learning model, including the label setting. \item Data Collection Protocol: Outlines the procedures, steps, and standardized methods used for data acquisition. \item Sensor Modalities: Lists the types of sensors and measurement methods employed (e.g., EEG, GSR.) \item Subject Characteristics: Describes the demographic and clinical features of participants, such as age and health status. \end{itemize}
+\begin{itemize} \item Task Description: Specifies the objectives of the machine learning model, including the classification labels. \item Data Collection Protocol: Outlines the procedures, steps, and standardized methods used for data acquisition. \item Sensor Modalities: Lists the types of sensors and measurement methods employed (e.g., EEG, GSR). \item Subject Characteristics: Describes demographic and clinical details of participants, such as age and health status. \end{itemize}

-These information is fed to the LLM for a \textit{single} inference to generate task-relevant keywords.
+This information is fed to the LLM for a \textit{single} inference to generate task-relevant keywords.
 These keywords are then used to automatically construct the local knowledge base by crawling relevant literature---a process that takes only tens of minutes and requires no manual intervention.
-Following initialization, \workname begins to introduce new features from the following three distinct sources:
+Once initialization is complete, \workname introduces new features from the following three distinct sources:

-\textbf{(Source 1) Direct Feature Generation by LLMs.} Pretrained on massive corpora, LLMs already contain extensive general knowledge. \workname~provides a task description (e.g., \emph{``This task is non-invasive hypertension detection using PPG signal...''}) and directly prompts the LLM to generate less context-specific features, avoiding the influence of overly constrained contextual knowledge, to broaden the candidate feature set.
-The features are returned as a structured JSON format, where each feature includes its name, a brief description, and the rationale for its relevance to the task, as shown in Fig.~\ref{fig:filter}.
+\textbf{(Source 1) Direct Feature Generation by LLMs.} Pretrained on massive corpora, LLMs already contain extensive general knowledge. \workname~provides a task description (e.g., \emph{``This task is non-invasive hypertension detection using PPG signal...''}) and directly prompts the LLM to generate features.
+The features are returned in a structured JSON format, where each feature includes its name, a brief description, and the rationale for its relevance to the task, as shown in Fig.~\ref{fig:filter}.

+We retain this source because we empirically find that conditioning LLMs on task-specific context, including task-specific settings and relevant literature, tends to confine the generated features too narrowly to the provided context, causing the model to overlook a broad set of general yet effective features.